dyne/docs/src/dynebolic/docs/bootingonusb.md

   <figcaption>Name the Virtual Machine</figcaption>
 </figure>

-This will initiate the virtual machine and you should now see a virtual screen with a boot slection.
+This will initiate the virtual machine and you should now see a window displaying a virtual screen with a boot slection.
 Pick the first entry by hiting the Enter key on your keyboard.

 <figure markdown="span">
   ![Run the Virtual Machine](images/vm-running.webp)